-Google Ad Manager helps you manage ad campaigns on your website or app.
-You can decide where to show ads on your digital platforms, how much those ads cost advertisers, and report on ad campaign activity in order to optimize revenue streams and bill customers.
+Google Ad Manager helps publishers manage ad campaigns on websites or mobile apps.
+You (the publisher) can decide where to show ads on your digital platforms, how much those ads cost advertisers, and report on ad campaign activity in order to optimize revenue streams and bill customers.

 Orders and line items represent a transaction between you and a buyer.
-However, there are other ways to engage with buyers, such as auction-based transactions.
+However, you can also engage with buyers in other ways, such as auction-based transactions.

 Orders and line items are the basic building block of an ad campaign.

-- Orders contain high-level details about a campaign, such as who the buyer or advertiser is and people at your organization responsible for the campaign.
+- Orders contain high-level details about a campaign, such as who the buyer or advertiser is, and the people at your organization responsible for the campaign.

 - Line items contain information about how an ad creative should show on your website or app, such as when and where specifically to show the creative.
 Line items also contain details about pricing and targeting, the mechanism that helps an ad reach a specific demographic or audience.

-Line items are the place you later add the ad creative the advertiser wants to show on your website or app.
+Line items are where you will add the ad creative the advertiser wants to show on your website or app.

 Ad tags are inserted into your webpages or apps so that campaigns know where to show ad creatives.
 Ad tags belong to specific ad units, which represent the spaces on your website or app where you want to show ads.

-If you belong to a large organization or publisher, there may be people with the technical expertise who are dedicated to managing ad units and insert ad tags.
+If you belong to a large organization or publisher, there might be people with the technical expertise who are dedicated to managing ad units and insert ad tags.

 Imagine that you maintain a website, a mobile site, and apps for Android and iOS.
-Suppose a bank wants to advertise on your website in order to promote a new savings account offer as well as home loans.
+A bank wants to advertise on your website in order to promote a new savings account offer, as well as a home loans offer.
 An order with this advertiser might include two line items: